Rethinking Statistics and Causality: Why Mechanisms Cannot Be Inferred from Data Distributions

 Sparse data ≠ world structure

-Sampling, correlation, and conditioning fail for the same structural reason: they operate on low-dimensional shadows, not on the generative system itself.
+Projection, geometry, and probability fail for the same reason: they operate on representations that do not preserve the structure of the system.

 📐